mlafeldt/chef-runner/README.md

     $ chef-runner -j chef.json

-Last but not least, you can configure both output format and log level of Chef:
+You can also configure both output format and log level of Chef:

     $ chef-runner -F doc -l warn

+Last but not least, here is how to enable debug messages:

+    $ CHEF_RUNNER_LOG=debug chef-runner ...

 ### Setting up SSH